unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

  * Simplify the code and use DRY as much as possible.
+   * Use reflection for AJAX API calls
+   * Make simpler API for hashing passwords
+   * Create stubs for the shared locking/saving code in Overseer
+   * Use io.LimitedReader for httputil.ReadRequest
  * Create tests for server
  * Create tests for websocket proxy
  * Beef up tests for HTTP reverse proxy